-The directors have reviewed the Company and the group's cash flow forecast for the year to 30 June 2024 and, in light of this review and the current financial position, they are satisfied that the group has or has access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the Company and the group cash flow forecast for the year to 30 June 2025 and, in light of this review and the current financial position, they are satisfied that the Company and group has or has access to adequate resources to continue in operational existence for the foreseeable future.

-The external auditors, BDO South Africa Incorporated, are responsible for independently auditing and reporting on the group's financial statements.
-The financial statements have been examined by the group's external auditors and their unqualified report is presented on page 34.
+The external auditors, Forvis Mazars, are responsible for independently auditing and reporting on the Company and group financial statements.
+The financial statements have been examined by the Company and group external auditors in compliance with the Companies Act and their unqualified report is presented on page 33.

 The preparation of the annual financial statements was supervised by the Financial Director, Mr TJW Holden, BCom, CA(SA).
-The annual financial statements set out on pages 41 to 83, which have been prepared on the going-concern basis, were approved by the Board of Directors and are signed on its behalf by:
+The annual financial statements set out on pages 30 to 83, which have been prepared on the going-concern basis, were approved by the Board of Directors and are signed on its behalf by:

-TJW HoldenManaging Director
+TJW Holden Managing Director

-Johannesburg 27 October 2023 TD Moolman
+Johannesburg 23 October 2024 TD Moolman